Join Us

 The Center for Transportation Research (CTR) has been a nationally and internationally recognized research entity at The University of Tennessee since 1972.
 Today, CTR has over $10M in sponsored programs, providing increased opportunities for students and researchers.
 Considering the breadth of our transportation system, the quality of newly graduated transportation students must be of the highest caliber.
 CTR supports the Tickle College of Engineering’s mission to supply well-educated transportation students to a growing field of transportation professionals.

-CTR’s Kevin Heaslip Leads New NSF Partnership
+CTR Leads NSF Partnership

 TEAM TN is a partnership with the National Science Foundation and is an alliance of academics, industry, and technical societies, led by The University of Tennessee, Knoxville.
 TEAM TN seeks to place Tennessee in the vanguard of transportation electrification and digitization while reducing reliance on carbon-intensive energy sources, mitigating greenhouse gas emissions, and creating a more equitable transportation system.
 TEAM TN will create a self-sustaining innovation ecosystem where advanced industries and Tennessee communities thrive and will include a large and diverse array of innovation assets.